cccties/chilo-producer/README.md

 ### How to Use CHiLO Producer

 1. Install Java 8(https://java.com/ja/download/). <br />※Mac users: Install JDK8 ( http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html )
-1. Download CHiLO Producer( https://github.com/cccties/CHiLO-Producer ) from GitHub and unzip.
+1. Download CHiLO Producer( https://github.com/cccties/CHiLO-Producer ) from GitHub and unzip.<br />
-1. Download book_templates (https://github.com/cccties/book_templates) from GitHub and expand.
-Then copy the contents to  _book_templates_ directory located immediately under CHiLO Producer.<br>
 -> For overall structure, refer to：[dir_en.md](dir_en.md)

 If the file has been successfully unziped, _chiloPro_ directory will be created.
 When creating CHiLO Books, copy _chiloPro/templete-series_ for each series.